Guides

 Caffeine blocks adenosine receptors and stimulates sympathetic nervous system activity, acutely raising heart rate by 2-8 bpm.
 Chronic high caffeine intake (>400mg/day) may maintain baseline sympathetic activation.

 If your RHR is elevated and you consume 500+ mg caffeine/day, reducing to 200-300mg or eliminating afternoon caffeine can produce a measurable 2-4 bpm reduction within 2-4 weeks.
+Habitual moderate drinkers develop partial tolerance, so there's no need to quit entirely — timing (nothing after early afternoon) usually matters more than total elimination.

 6. Limit Alcohol